hanneshapke/Deploying-Deep-Learning-Models/README.md

 # Deploying Deep Learning Models
-Strategies to deploy deep learning models
+### Strategies to deploy deep learning models

+The slides of my OSCON Tensorflow Day 2018 are available [here](https://github.com/hanneshapke/Deploying-Deep-Learning-Models/blob/master/OSCON%20Tensorflow%20Day%20-%20Deploying%20Deep%20Learning%20Models.pdf).
+I will add a link to the conference video once it is published.

 ## Sample Project